gbraad-docs/knowledge-base/various/quotes.md

 "If someone offers you an amazing opportunity and you’re not sure you can do it, say yes – then learn how to do it later." - Richard Branson

 "Ceaseless change is the only constant thing in Nature." - John Candee Dean

+"To succeed in bringing a person to a certain place, you need to start by finding out where is in the first place."